-If you have been a victim of or a witness to a Title IX safety or security incident, you may report it online directly to Campus Safety.
-All employees are "responsible employees".
+If you have been a victim of or a witness to a sexual misconduct or Title IX safety or security incident, you may report it online directly to Campus Safety.
+Pursuant to Title IX, all employees are "responsible employees".
 A responsible employee has the duty to report to an official with authority (Campus Safety, Human Resources, Residence Life, Student Affairs, etc.) Title IX incidents as soon as they become aware of them.
-Reporting does not necessarily initiate the Title IX process.
+Reporting does not necessarily initiate the Title IX or sexual misconduct process.
 The process is initiated by filing an official complaint with the Title IX Coordinator, which can also be filed through Campus Safety.
 Only licensed professional counselors, the Campus Minister and trained student advocates are exempt from this provision and may keep reports confidential.